equalitie/Caislean/doc/security.md

 ### TLS cipher list

 Helping securing exchanges between the server and its users is done through a careful selection of available TLS ciphers.
-The cipherlist first privileges elliptic curve Diffie-Hellmann (ECDH) based ciphers sorted by decreasing key size order, followed by "classical" Diffie-Hellman (DH) based ciphers.
-Ciphers using SHA1 [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) are however placed at the end of the list, as this algorithm's security is increasingly questioned.
+The cipher list first privileges elliptic curve Diffie-Hellmann (ECDH) based ciphers sorted by decreasing key size order, followed by "classical" Diffie-Hellman (DH) based ciphers.
+Ciphers using SHA1 [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) are however placed at the end of the list, as the security of this algorithm is increasingly questioned.

 A 3DES cipher is appended for HTTPS, to ensure compatibility with Internet Explorer 8, despite its questionable security.
 It is the only one that does not provide forward secrecy.

-The cipherlists are provided in the configuration files for each service, in the individual associated roles.
+The cipher lists are provided in the configuration files for each service, in the individual associated roles.

 ## Manual administration tasks for better awareness